Mold Allergy Symptoms

 Although allergies to mold are common, some molds, like black mold or toxic mold, can cause illness and serious health effects without an allergic reaction.
 These molds can cause a host of problems, ranging from skin infections and rashes to pneumonia and flu like symptoms.
 In addition to mold allergy symptoms and eye and skin irritations from black mold, you may also experience headaches, more severe breathing troubles, fever, dizziness, nervousness, extreme fatigue, and difficulty concentrating.

 Mold in Schools and Work Environments

 Schools, classrooms, hallways, offices, and building corridors often harbor mold and dust mites, as do their ventilation systems.
 If you are allergic to mold and work in an office building, or are a parent with children who are allergic to mold, you should find out how often the school or building cleans their vents, and if they use high-efficiency air filters to remove mold, pollen, and other particles from the air.
 This may help to alleviate some of your mold allergy symptoms.

-If you are having problems with allergies and medication doesn’t seem to be clearing it up, have your home tested by an independent professional, like RTK, to see if mold may be the culprit.
+If you are having problems with allergies and allergy medication doesn’t seem to be clearing it up, or if you notice that your allergies are more severe in a certain indoor environment, have your home or business tested by an independent professional, like RTK, to see if mold may be the culprit.
 Once the source of mold is pinpointed, RTK can help you devise a remediation plan.
 It is important that the testing company does not also do remediation because of the inherent conflict of interest.
 In such a case, you may be setting yourself up for inflated bills and unnecessary repairs.

 Obviously you cannot avoid mold altogether, but removing it from your home or work environment is a huge leap in the right direction.